Dillon Gabriel: Oregon

-On December 9, 2023, Gabriel announced that he would be transferring to Oregon.
+Gabriel committed to transfer to Oregon on December 9, 2023, five days after entering the NCAA transfer portal, for his final year of collegiate eligibility, his sixth overall.
+This extra year resulted from the NCAA's decision to grant college football players an additional season of eligibility because of the COVID-19 pandemic.
+Gabriel also used a redshirt season after sustaining a broken left clavicle that sidelined him for the 2021 season.

-On August 31, 2024, Gabriel made his debut for Oregon in the season opener against Idaho.
+Gabriel made his debut for Oregon in the season opener against Idaho on August 31, 2024.
 Oregon won the game 24–14, with Gabriel throwing for 380 yards and two touchdowns.
-With this performance, he became the eighth quarterback in FBS history to surpass 15,000 career passing yards.

-On October 26, 2024, Gabriel threw for 291 yards and three touchdowns in Oregon's 38–9 victory over Illinois.
-With this performance, he surpassed Hawaii quarterback Timmy Chang to move into second place on the FBS career passing yards list.
-Gabriel also passed Boise State quarterback Kellen Moore to claim second place on the FBS career passing touchdowns list.

-On January 1, 2025, Gabriel played his final college football game in the 2025 Rose Bowl, a College Football Playoff (CFP) quarterfinal.
+With this performance, he became the eighth quarterback in Football Bowl Subdivision (FBS) history to surpass 15,000 career passing yards.
+Gabriel threw for 291 yards and three touchdowns in Oregon's 38–9 victory over Illinois on October 26.
+With this performance, he surpassed Hawaii quarterback Timmy Chang to move into second place on the FBS career passing yards list and also passed Boise State quarterback Kellen Moore to claim second place on the FBS career passing touchdowns list.
+Gabriel played his final college football game in the 2025 Rose Bowl, a College Football Playoff (CFP) quarterfinal, on January 1, 2025.
 Despite entering the playoffs with Oregon holding an undefeated 13–0 record and finishing first in the Big Ten Conference, the team ended its season with a 41–21 loss to Ohio State.
 Gabriel threw for 299 yards and two touchdowns in the game, tying Houston quarterback Case Keenum for the FBS career passing touchdowns record, with both quarterbacks now sharing the record at 155.

 At the conclusion of the 2024 regular season, Gabriel was nominated for the Heisman Trophy in recognition of his impressive statistics and leadership.
-He finished third in the voting, behind winner Travis Hunter of Colorado and runner-up Ashton Jeanty of Boise State.
+He finished third in the voting, behind winner Travis Hunter of Colorado and runner-up Ashton Jeanty of Boise State, and ahead of Miami quarterback Cam Ward.